zioan/pp1-fishing-club/README.md

 ### Browser & Manual Testing
   - The website has been tested with the most common browsers (Chrome, Mozilla Firefox, Safari, Microsoft Edge), both on mobile and desktop versions, in a development environment and on real devices.
+  - In terms of accessibility, the website and the code itself have been carefully checked for compatibility with screen readers and the color palette used to ensure good visibility of all elements.
   - The website has been tested to ensure that it remains responsive and that no overflow can negatively impact the user experience.
-  - All external links have been tested for broken paths and it has been ensured that they open in a separate tab
+  - All external links have been tested for broken paths and it has been ensured that they open in a separate tabs.
   - The required fields of the contact form have been tested, as well as the email field, to ensure that the user receives correct validation if an incorrect email format is provided.
   - The contact form submission has been tested with partial and full content to ensure good functionality.